YiyoChimal/NASA_Space_Apps_2024_Mecha_Cintli/README.md

 According to the previous information the In this repository you will find:

 ### Document
-Explain how we addressed the proyect
+Explain how we addressed the project

 ### Video
-Gives an explanation of the proyect
+Gives an explanation of the project

 ### Physical prototypes of the IOT solution
 Include the Electonic and PCB desing, the code of the micro controlers that were use, and the CAD desing of prototipes ( Sensor module (Shield Root) and a transmitter-emitter module (Shield Root Collector)).